Applelo/unplugin-inject-preload/README.md

 <br></details>

 ## 👨‍💻 Usage

+> All example are presented for ViteJS but this is the same behavior for Webpack and RsPack

 All the files needs to be process by the bundler to be find by the plugin.
 For example, if I load this CSS file :